Polar Metallic Papers In-Depth

 Store unused paper in its box

-Have a can of compressed air nearby or invest in an air compressor
+Have a can of compressed air nearby or invest in a small air compressor

 Designate a “clean” work space when working with your paper